pantrypoints/sp/content/en/research/countries/china/xi/chapter-12b.md

 take the lead in issuing the National Plan for China's Implementation of the 2030 Agenda for Sustainable Development, implement the National Climate Change Plan (2014-2020), and so on.
-All these have promoted historic, turning and overall changes in ecological environmental protection, and also made the 18th National Congress of the Communist Party of China the most vigorous, the most practical, the fastest and the best results in the construction of ecological civilization in the past few years.
+All these have promoted historic, turning and overall changes in ecological environmental protection, and also made the 18th National Congress of the CCP the most vigorous, the most practical, the fastest and the best results in the construction of ecological civilization in the past few years.
 At the same time, we must also see that after years of rapid development, the resource and